haraja/trec/README.md

 ## Status
 This project is work in progress.
+To use working SW, get latest released version.
 Some implementation details:
 - Only one hidden layer is initially supported.
 Implementation of deeper networks ongoing.
 - Cost is minimized with gradient descent algorithm